Do Chickens Need Grit? Learn How Happy, Healthy Chickens Digest Food

 In addition to absorbing nutrients to stay healthy, hens also channel feed nutrients directly into their eggs.

 The yolk is formed first.
 The yolk color comes from fat-soluble pigments, called xanthophylls, which are found in a hen's diet.
 Hens may direct marigold extract from the feed to create vibrant orange yolks and omega-3 fatty acids to produce more nutritious eggs.

 Next, the shell is formed around the contents of the egg in the shell gland.
 This is where shell color is created.
 Most shells start white and then color is added.
 Breeds

-like Orpingtons, Rhode Island Reds, Marans, Ameraucanas or Easter Eggers, will apply pigments to transform white eggs to brown, blue or green.
+like Orpingtons, Rhode Island Reds, Marans, Ameraucanas or Easter Eggers will apply pigments to transform white eggs to brown, blue or even green.

 No matter the shell color, calcium is essential

 at this stage.
 Calcium travels to the shell gland via the bloodstream.
 Hens channel calcium first into their eggs and then into their bones.
 Hens that lack proper calcium levels typically produce soft or brittle eggshells.
 Sometimes an improper calcium balance can cause hens to pull calcium from their bones to produce eggshells, weakening their overall skeletal structure.